grafana/agent/docs/overview.md

 so any changes need to fit the general use cases it was designed for.

-With the Grafana Cloud Agent as its own project, we can deliver a more curated agent specifically designed to work seamlessly with GrafanaCloud and other `remote_write` compatible Prometheus endpoints as well as Loki for logs and Tempo for traces, all-in-one.
+With the Grafana Cloud Agent as its own project, we can deliver a more curated agent specifically designed to work seamlessly with Grafana Cloud and other `remote_write` compatible Prometheus endpoints as well as Loki for logs and Tempo for traces, all-in-one.